manjiridatar/MNIST-Fashion-Classification-with-TensorFlow/README.md

 Two models are created and evaluated:

-  1. Model without regularization
+  1. Model without regularization (Accuracy achieved: 0.9028)
-  2. Model with regularization
+  2. Model with regularization (Accuracy achieved: 0.9073)

 The notebook also distribution bar chart of each of the prediction distribution.